-Despite delivering state-of-the-art results, the conventional 3D-CNN lacks efficiency.
-Given the fact that the sparsity of point clouds leads to many empty and non-discriminative voxels in a volumetric representation, the exhausting 3D-CNN operations perform a huge amount of redundant computations.
+Despite delivering state-of-the-art results, the conventional 3D CNN lacks efficiency.
+Given the fact that the sparsity of point clouds leads to many empty and non-discriminative voxels in a volumetric representation, the exhausting 3D CNN operations perform a large amount of redundant computations.
 This issue can be addressed by a sparse convolution.